Fixed-Asset-Ratio-Trading/fixed-ratio-trading/FixedRatioTrading.Dashboard/API_DOCUMENTATION.md

     "totalPages": 3
   },

-  // The search query that was executed
+  // The search query that was executed against token symbols, names, and token pairs "query": "BTC/USDC"
-  "query": "BTC"
 }
 ```